ManveerBasra/GameCenter/README.md

 + You will win by having the tiles in proper order:
   + Increasing order for numbered tiles
   + Matched to the original image for tiles with background images

+### Tic Tac Toe

+This game works as a usual Tic Tac Toe game, you will need 2 people to properly play the game.

++ When you start the game, you will see a screen of empty tiles
++ You can tap any tile and it will update with a user's "symbol", turns are switched after every move.
+  + Player 1 has symbol "X"
+  + Player 2 has symbol "O"
++ A player wins when they have a full line of their symbols, so
+  + A vertical line of their symbols
+  + A horizontal line of their symbols
+  + A diagonal line of their symbols

+### Pipes

++ When you start the game, you will see a bunch of tiles, the top and botton row has red, and the middle has numerous moveable tiles
++ You can tap on any green tile to rotate it
++ The objective of the game is to connect some red pipe at the top with a red pipe at the bottom using the green pipes